haikhalfakhreez/Buttons/README.md

 [See content](https://haikhalfakhreez.github.io/Buttons/)

 ## How to Use
 The documentation only showed the HTML and CSS for the first item of every category.
-Other items can be found in the buttons.css file which can be [downloaded here](https://github.com/haikhalfakhreez/Buttons).
+Other items can be found in the ```CSS/buttons.css``` file which can be [downloaded here](https://github.com/haikhalfakhreez/Buttons).
 Just search using the codename displayed.

 ***Highly recommended to use the style you want together with the base class*** ```btn``` ***to make sure the style looks the same as displayed in the documentation.***